randycoulman/DoubleAgents/README.md

 `DoubleAgent`s can be created directly and used in place of instances of other classes.
 In addition, it is possible to stub or mock methods on existing instances (including class-side methods of existing classes).
-In these latter two cases, all non-doubled methods will continue to function like normal.
+It is also possible to stub or mock methods on all instances of a class.
+In these latter cases, all non-doubled methods will continue to function like normal.

 DoubleAgents was designed to support unit testing in the style recommended by [Sandi Metz](https://twitter.com/sandimetz) in her